 It looks a bit like jade and is apple green with darker crystals of chromite and brucite.
 You find this variety in Maryland and Pennsylvania.
 The best quality is mined in Rock Springs, Maryland, and is deep green.

-Williamsite gemstone is called after L.W.
+The Williamsite gemstone is named after L.W.
 Williams, who first found this gem and recognized it as a separate gemstone (variety)

 Lizardite

 The most common faceted serpentine is the lizardite, another variety of antigonite.
-In different countries, you find different colors lizardite.
-In Kashmir and Scotland, they are gray or green, in the United Kingdom you will find various colors and all veined.
+In different countries, you find different colors of lizardite.
+In Kashmir and Scotland, they are gray or green; in the United Kingdom, you will find various colors and all veined.

 Jade or serpentine or… jade?

-As mentioned above the serpentine is frequently mixed up with jade by accident or on purpose.
-Jade is more expensive so it makes it worthwhile to try and sell serpentine for jade.
+As mentioned above, the serpentine is frequently mixed up with jade by accident or on purpose.
+Jade is more expensive, so it makes it worthwhile to try to sell serpentine for jade.

 How to take care of serpentine?